One Transformer Can Understand Both 2D & 3D Molecular Data: Introduction

-Except for the parameters in the two structural channels, all other parameters in Transformer-M (e.g., self-attention and feed-forward networks) are shared for different data modalities.
+\textbf{Training.}\quad Except for the parameters in the two structural channels, all other parameters in Transformer-M (e.g., self-attention and feed-forward networks) are shared for different data modalities.
+We design a joint-training approach for Transformer-M to learn its parameters.
 During training, when the instances in a batch are only associated with 2D graph structures, the 2D channel will be activated, and the 3D channel will be disabled.
 Similarly, when the instances in a batch use 3D geometric structures, the 3D channel will be activated, and the 2D channel will be disabled.
 When both 2D and 3D information are given, both channels will be activated.
-In such a way, we expect that a single model could identify and incorporate information from different modalities, learn the representations and efficiently utilize the parameters, leading to better generalization performance.
+In such a way, we can collect 2D and 3D data from separate databases and train Transformer-M with different training objectives, making the training process more flexible.
+We expect a single model to learn to identify and incorporate information from different modalities and efficiently utilize the parameters, leading to better generalization performance.

-\textbf{Experimental Results. } We use the PCQM4Mv2 dataset in the OGB Large-Scale Challenge (OGB-LSC)~\citep{hu2021ogb} to train our Transformer-M, which consists of 3.4 million molecules of both 2D and 3D forms.
+\textbf{Experimental Results.}\quad We use the PCQM4Mv2 dataset in the OGB Large-Scale Challenge (OGB-LSC)~\citep{hu2021ogb} to train our Transformer-M, which consists of 3.4 million molecules of both 2D and 3D forms.
 The model is trained to predict the pre-computed HOMO-LUMO gap of each data instance in different formats with a pre-text 3D denoising task specifically for 3D data.
 With the pre-trained model, we directly use or fine-tune the parameters for various molecular tasks of different data formats.
 First, we show that on the validation set of the PCQM4Mv2 task, which only contains 2D molecular graphs, our Transformer-M surpasses all previous works by a large margin.
 The improvement is credited to the joint training, which effectively mitigates the overfitting problem.
 Second, On PDBBind~\citep{wang2004pdbbind,wang2005pdbbind} (2D\&3D), the fine-tuned Transformer-M achieves state-of-the-art performance compared to strong baselines.
 Lastly, on QM9~\citep{ramakrishnan2014quantum} (3D) benchmark, the fine-tuned Transformer-M models achieve competitive performance compared to recent methods.
 All results show that our Transformer-M has the potential to be used as a general-purpose model in a broad range of applications in chemistry.